tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 "*If you have the correct Pedersen **commitment** and **proof** and **extra_data**, and attempt to unwind a **message** out using the wrong **nonce**, the attempt won't fail, you'll get out gibberish or just wildly incorrect values as you parse back the bytes.*"

 "*The `SwitchCommitHash`  is currently a field of an output, and while it is stored in the Txo set and passed around during a transaction, it is not currently included in the output's hash.
 It is passed in as the **extra_data** field above, meaning that anyone validating the range proof also needs to have the correct switch commit in order to validate the range proof.*"

+*<u>Removed all switch commitment usages, including restore #841</u>* [[55]]

+{**ignopeverell**} "*After some discussion with @antiochp, @yeastplume and @tromp, we decided switch commitments weren't worth the cost of maintaining them and their drawbacks.
+Removing them.*"

+{**ignopeverell**} "*For reference, switch commitments were found to:*
+* *add a lot of complexity and assumptions*
+* *take additional space for little benefit right now*
+* *allow the inclusion of arbitrary data, potentially for the worst*
+* *provide little to no advantage in case of quantamageddon (as range proofs are still a weakness)*"

+{**apoelstra**} "*After chatting with @yeastplume on IRC, I realize that we can actually use rangeproof rewinding for wallets to recognize their own outputs, which even avoids the "gap" problem of just scanning for pre-generated keys.
+With that in mind, it's true that the benefit of switch commitments for MW are not spectacular.*"

+<u>Switch commitment discussion #998</u> [[56]]

+{**antiochp**} "*Sounds like there is a "zero cost" way of getting switch commitments in as part of the commitment itself, so we would not need to store and maintain a separate "switch commitment" on each output.
+I saw that switch commitments have been removed for various reasons.*"

+"*Let me suggest a variant (idea suggested by Pieter Wuille initially): The switch commitment is (vG + bH), where b = b' + hash(vG + b'H,b'J).
+(So this "tweaks" the commitment, in a pay-to-contract / taproot style).
+Before the switch, this is just used like a normal Pedersen commitment vG + bH.
+After the switch, users can reveal (vG + b'H, b'J), and verifiers check if it's computed correctly and use as if it were the ElGamal commitment (vG + bH, bJ).*"

+{**@ignopeverell**} *modified the milestones: Beta / testnet3, Mainnet on 11 Jul*

+{**@ignopeverell**} *added the must-have label on 24 Aug*